BrianCraig/LineUI/README.md

 - Refactor `Spinner` impl.
 - Review `Button`s animations design & colors, fix color memoization.
 - `LinearInput` labels, add bottom option, and remove hardcoded `Position` offset.

+## Ideas

+- Implement a simpler `TweenAnimationBuilder` that does not require a `Tween<PropertyX>` implementation, and just requires a `PropertyX lerp(PropertyX begin, PropertyX end, double t)` function, which starts the tween when the property is changed.
+This would simplify the unnescesary boilerplate and complexity of creating `Tween` classes for animating properties. can be called `LerpAnimationBuilder`